-2. Indicate the I and the II heart sound of the phonocardiogram.

-3. Fill in the gaps in the text below related to the sphygmogram.
+- 2. Indicate the I and the II heart sound of the phonocardiogram. - 3.
+Fill in the gaps in the text below related to the sphygmogram.

 1. Blood pressure increase in the aorta and carotid artery starts just after the heart sound.
 This blood pressure increase is seen on a sphygmogram as 2.
 The appearance of a dicrotic notch on the sphygmogram coincides with the appearance of the heart sound.
-Dicrotic notch is caused by 3 The pulse velocity (shown by the slope of anacrotic wave) in aortic stenosis is \sim .
-The pulse velocity (shown by the slope of anacrotic wave) in abruc stenosis is due to; the 5.
-5. due to; the
+Dicrotic notch is caused by 3.
+The pulse velocity (shown by the slope of anacrotic wave) in aortic stenosis is due to; the slope of the anacrota in aortic insufficiency is due to